stevenlriv/homebase-react-mvp/README.md

   1. Develop the first database sketch
   2. Forms Validation With Formik
 	- components/modal/signIn.js
+  3. Add number of beds to the main page form
+  4. get init state for citiesReducer.js from firestore database and not locally
+  5. Connect hello@renthomebase.com with Zendesk

 ## NON-PRIORITY TASK
   1. Body colors and all of fonts need to be changed to #000